Come Stressed, Leave Blessed

-I knew he was right, but this conversation with our then 16-year-old son, Grant, needed to happen.
+I knew he was right, but this conversation with our then 16-year-old son needed to happen.
 It would be a battle of wills, but as his mom, I could tell my son was stressed and in desperate need of rest.

-As a junior in high school, Grant’s schedule was filled to the max with advanced courses, after-school clubs, and play practice.
+As a junior in high school, my son’s schedule was filled to the max with advanced courses, after-school clubs, and play practice.
 He often didn’t get home until the evening, which made late-night studying a new habit for him.

 “I’m fine, Mom!
 I can do this!” he often proclaimed.

 He was right.
 He could do it.
 But at what cost?
-The mental and physical fatigue not only affected him but the rest of the family.
+The mental and physical fatigue not only affected him, but the rest of the family as well.
 It was happening week after week.

-While Grant was trying to do it all, the stress and anxiety were becoming unwelcome guests in his life.
+While our son was trying to do it all, the stress and anxiety were becoming unwelcome guests in his life.

 One particular week, on top of his regular schedule, a standardized test was scheduled.
-To perform well, Grant needed to get some rest.
-My husband and I felt it was in Grant’s best interest to miss a play practice.
+To perform well, our son needed to get some rest.
+My husband and I felt it was in his best interest to miss a play practice.

-I entered the battlefield (also known as our dining room) and found Grant surrounded by his laptop, a pile of school books, and bottles of water to keep him hydrated and energized.
+I entered the battlefield (also known as our dining room) and found my boy surrounded by his laptop, a pile of school books, and bottles of water to keep him hydrated and energized.

 “No, I’ll be fine.
 I have never missed practice because of a test, and I don’t intend to now!”
 He replied.